sebastianlux/tfbuildtask-updateAssemblyInfo/README.md

 # Release Notes
 ## 1.1.0
-- Added _AssemblyDescription_ attribute to the list of attributes which can be changed during build process
+- Added _AssemblyDescription_ attribute to the list of attributes which can be updated during build process

 ## 1.0.0
 - Initial version